 Tony Tobin: Calling The Shots

-After closing the doors of his Reigate restaurant back in 2017, chef Tony Tobin is back, and raring to go with his new venture.
-He chats to Ting Dalton about his exciting plans.
+Chef Tony Tobin is back, and raring to go with his new venture.
+The TV chef chats to Ting Dalton about closing the doors of his Reigate restaurant back in 2017 and his exciting new plans.

-After spending some time admiring the spectacular views across Leith Hill and Box Hill at Reigate Heath Golf Club, I make my way inside the clubhouse and upstairs to meet Tony Tobin – the celebrity chef who made his name on the BBC’s popular cooking show Ready Steady Cook.
+After spending some time admiring the spectacular views across Leith Hill and Box Hill at Reigate Heath Golf Club, I make my way inside the clubhouse and upstairs to meet Tony Tobin.
+The celebrity chef made his name on the BBC’s popular cooking show Ready Steady Cook.
 He’s exactly where I expect to find him, in the kitchen preparing food.

-Warm and friendly, Tony is just how I remembered him when he was a prominent TV personality on shows such as Saturday Kitchen.
-After leading me into his new restaurant Ranmore, which is now open to the public, I can see why this was the perfect spot to launch himself back into the fine dining world.
+Warm and friendly, Tony is just how I remembered him when he was a prominent TV personality on Saturday Kitchen.
+After leading me into his new restaurant Ranmore, I can see why this was the perfect spot to launch himself back into the fine dining world.
 “You can see the most amazing sunsets from up here,” Tony enthuses.

-Ranmore, named after the common it faces and flanked by a grade II listed windmill, is a light and elegant room, which modestly seats 42 – a world away from the 120 covers he used to serve at his previous restaurant.
+Ranmore, named after the common it faces and flanked by a grade II listed windmill, is a light and elegant room, which modestly seats 42.
+This is a world away from the 120 covers he used to serve at his previous restaurant.

 Tony’s pride and joy was The Dining Room in Reigate.
 But back in 2017 he had to make the heartbreaking decision to close its doors after being in business for 25 years.